Cmain1/Main_resume/docs/index.md

 ---
 layout: cv
-title: Brigham Young's Resume
+title: Caden Main's Resume
 ---
-# Brigham Young
+# Caden Main
-The second prophet of The Church of Jesus Christ of Latter-day Saints.
+I am studying GeoBussiness and Data Anylitics at Brigham Young University, the target to graduate is April 2024.
+I am wanting to be a mine geologist or do consulting work in the feild of geology.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>